 Zoning.
 Even if a ducted system is divided into zones, allowing selective heating and cooling in difference spaces, then it’s unlikely that the zoning will allow control down to the level of individual rooms.
 Typical installation of ducted systems divides homes into zones comprising more than one room each, whereas split systems are typically handled on a per-room basis.
 So for example, heating a single (occupied) bedroom may lead to a second (unoccupied) bedroom in the same zone being heated unnecessarily.

 Air quality.
-Ducted systems sometimes include a fresh air inlet in the air flow which is good for air quality.
-However ducts can also harbour dust and micro-organisms.
+Ducted systems only rarely include a specific fresh air inlet in the air flow pathway.
+Without this a ducted system cannot introduce fresh air.
+Ducts can also harbour dust and micro-organisms which can have health impacts.
 Such ducts, when dirty, can be difficult to clean and lessen indoor air quality;

 Lack of advanced control.
 Ducted systems typically lack the advanced in-room control features now common on split systems.
 Advanced control includes, for example, the ability to use occupancy sensors to avoid heating/cooling unoccupied rooms.